In eukaryotic cells, where is the pyruvate dehydrogenase complex located?

 D is correct.
 Mitochondrial Matrix.

 The pyruvate dehydrogenase complex is a complex of enzymes that decarboxylates and oxidizes pyruvate to form acetyl-CoA and carbon dioxide.
 The pyruvate from glycolysis is first transported from the cytosol to the mitochondrial matrix, where the pyruvate dehydrogenase complex is located.

-Glycolysis is the start of the oxidation process of glucose that ends with the production of two molecules of pyruvate.
-(See this post for a discussion of the preparatory phase of glycolysis, this post for a discussion of the payoff phase, and this post for a summary of the net results of glycolysis as a whole.)
+Glycolysis is the start of the oxidation of glucose.
+It results in the production of two molecules of pyruvate.
 Although glycolysis produces energy in the form of ATP, pyruvate is also a high-energy molecule that can be further oxidized to release more energy.
 The first of these processes that oxidizes pyruvate is catalyzed by the pyruvate dehydrogenase complex, an enzyme complex located in the mitochondrial matrix (Figure 1).

 Acetyl-CoA + 2 NAD+ + FAD + GDP + Pi + 2 H2O → CoA-SH + 2 CO2 + 3 NADH + 3 H+ + FADH2 + GTP

 The Krebs cycle also occurs in the mitochondrial matrix, and it will complete the oxidation of the acetyl group of acetyl-CoA to form two molecules of CO2.
 By the end of the Krebs cycle, all six carbons in the original glucose molecule have been oxidized to form six molecules of CO2.